jaykozatt/Retina-Language/README.md

 # Retina-Language
 An interpreter for the language Retina, written in Ruby.

 Retina is a computer language designed to convert code instructions into a pixel drawing.
-The manner by which this is achieved is through the abstraction of "turtle" whose displacement in 2D leaves a tray of pixels behind.
+The manner by which this is achieved is through the abstraction of a "turtle" whose displacement in 2D leaves a tray of pixels behind.

 Complex shapes can be drawn by means of tracing basic lines, curves, and even skipping pixels.